InQuicker/ktmpl/README.md

 Run `ktmpl TEMPLATE` where TEMPLATE is a path to a Kubernetes manifest template in YAML format.
 The included [example.yml](example.yml) is a working example template.

-To provide values for template parameters, use either the `--parameter` or the `--parameter-file` option to supply key-value pairs.
+To provide values for template parameters, use the `--parameter`, `--base64-parameter` or `--parameter-file` options.

+The included `example.yml` and `params.yml` files are used in the following examples.

 Using the `--parameter` option:

-Using the provided example.yml, this would mean:

 ``` bash
 ktmpl example.yml --parameter MONGODB_PASSWORD secret